neo4j/github-action-traceability/README.md

-// daniel write readm.md
+// daniel write readme.md
-// daniel vulnerable packages

-# Traceability Github Action
+# Traceability GitHub Action

 ## Introduction
-This Github Action exists for the sole purpose of linking Trello tickets to git commits.
+This GitHub Action exists for the sole purpose of linking Trello tickets to git commits.
 Depending on how the Action is configured in your project, you will be able to:
 - enforce that git commit messages contain a Trello card id
 - enforce that PR title contain a Trello card id
 - enforce that the Trello card id is real
-- automatically add an attachment to a Trello card containing the Github PR
+- automatically add an attachment to a Trello card containing the GitHub PR

 ## For Users